 Last checked Applies only to gateways.
 Date and time the gateway was last pinged.
 Latency (ms) Applies to all routers and gateways.
 For routers: indicates the threshold configured in the object.
 For gateways, indicates the latency measured during the last ping.
 Jitter (ms) Applies to all routers and gateways.
 For routers: indicates the threshold configured in the object.
 For gateways, indicates the jitter measured over a moving period of 10 minutes.
 Packet loss Applies to all routers and gateways.
 For routers: indicates the threshold configured in the object.
 For gateways, indicates the packet loss rate measured for a gateway over a moving period of 10 minutes.
 Unavailability rate Applies to all routers and gateways.
 For routers: indicates the threshold configured in the object.
 For gateways, indicates the percentage of time spent in an inactive or unreachable status over a moving period of 10 minutes.
 SLA status Applies to all routers and gateways.
 Indicates whether the router's gateways complied with the defined SD-WAN SLA (when it is enabled in the router object definition).
 The SLA status of a router is determined by the SLA status of its gateways.
-The possible values for a gateway are: Good: the gateway meets all the SLA thresholds defined, Degraded: the gateway does not meet at least one of the SLA thresholds defined, Unreachable: the gateway is not responding to pings (ICMP or TCP Probe depending on the detection method chosen). • Not monitored: no pings have yet been sent for this gateway. i NOTE When you scroll over the SLA status of a gateway, a window will show the values of the various metrics measured and defined thresholds.
+The possible values for a gateway are: Good: the gateway meets all the SLA thresholds defined, Degraded: the gateway does not meet at least one of the SLA thresholds defined, Unreachable: the gateway is not responding to pings (ICMP or TCP Probe depending on the detection method chosen). • Not monitored: no pings have yet been sent for this gateway. • NOTE When you scroll over the SLA status of a gateway, a window will show the values of the various metrics measured and defined thresholds.
 These values are color-coded, making it possible to identify the metrics behind the status of the gateway.
 The possible values for a router are: Good: all its gateways have a Good SLA status.
-Degraded: at least one of its gateways has a Degraded SLA status, regardless of the SLA status and its other gateways. • Unreachable: all the gateways on the router have an Unreachable SLA status. • Not monitored: no pings have yet been sent over the gateways of this router.
+Degraded: at least one of its gateways has a Degraded SLA status, regardless of the SLA status and its other gateways.
+Unreachable: all the gateways on the router have an Unreachable SLA status. • Not monitored: no pings have yet been sent over the gateways of this router.
 Last status change Applies only to gateways.
 Time of the last status change and time lapsed since the gateway's status was last changed.
-Available since Applies to all routers and gateways.
-Time lapsed since the gateway's or router's availability was last changed.